 If you love the idea of this pineapple dream dessert, you’ll love the strawberry version too- Strawberry Dream Dessert.
 You’re basically replacing the pineapples for strawberries and you have yourself another ultra-delicious one-pan dessert!

 Yes, you can use fresh pineapple for this recipe.
 However, the juices that canned pineapple come in help soften the fruit, which is ideal for this recipe.
 Fresh pineapple that has been cut and stored in plastic containers found at the store are a good in-between as they typically contain juices at the bottom.
 Either way, fresh pineapple is fine to use but may be a little tougher than the canned variety.

-This is a great recipe for taking to a party, holiday get together, or a potluck.
-It’s best to have a place to keep it refrigerated until ready to serve.
+Just like this Strawberry Jello Pretzel Salad, this is a great recipe for taking to a party, holiday gathering, or a potluck.
+It’s best to have a place to keep this delicious pineapple whipped cream dessert refrigerated until ready to serve.

 - 2 1/2 cups graham crumbs (2 sleeves)

 - 1/2 cup unsalted butter, softened (for filling)